 Pumpkins are not just for carving.
-The pumpkins bright orang color is a dead giveaway that it is loaded with an antioxidant called beta-carotene.
+The pumpkins bright orange color is a dead giveaway that it is loaded with an antioxidant called beta-carotene.
 Beta-carotene is one of the plant carotenoids converted to vitamin A in the body.

 Current research indicates that foods containing beta-carotene may reduce the risk of developing certain types of cancer and offers protection against heart disease.
 Beta-carotene is also believed to protect against some degenerative aspects of aging.
 However, it doesn’t end there!
 Pumpkin/squash adds fiber and protein to your diet.
 A cup of cooked pumpkin has 3g of fiber and 2 g of protein, notes the University of Illinois Extension.

 Pumpkin contains calcium.
 Many of my patients are encouraged to find alternatives to dairy.
 Pumpkins are a great way to still get your calcium!
 One cup of cooked pumpkin has 37 mg of calcium.

 Pumpkin contains iron, magnesium, and folate.
 One cup of cooked pumpkin has 1.4 mg of iron, 22mg of magnesium and 21 mcg of folate, notes University of Illinois Extension.
 These minerals help you blood cells stay health.
 They are particularly important to women who are planning on becoming or are pregnant.
 The high vitamin A content is also important during pregnancy.